Experience Fun, Faith, and Friends at Casowasco this summer!

 Summer’s Last Blast for Ages 7-9, 10-12, 12-14, and 15-17

-Our last youth session is loaded with all the incredible stuff that makes camp rock!
+Our last youth camp program session is loaded with all the incredible stuff that makes camp rock!
 We only have six days to celebrate so expect a schedule that’s packed with the best camptivities and special events of 2023.
 You’ll have to make hard choices about your schedule to do it all, but at least you’ll have plenty of fun trying.
 Celebrate at a Special SLB Party…have more than the legal amount of fun and experience end of summer at your home away from home, Casowasco!

 Teen Leadership Development Program (TLDP)